Carl Frederik Blixen-Finecke: Early life

 Carl Frederik Blixen-Finecke was born on 15 August 1822 in Dallund to Conrad Frederik Christian Blixen-Finecke (1791–1829) and Charlotta Lovisa Gyllenkrok (1796–1829).
 His family originated in Pomerania.
 He held the family seat at Näsbyholm Castle.

 Career

-Finecke served as a Member of Parliament from 1851–52, 1858–61, and 1862–64.
+Finecke served as a Member of Parliament from 1851 to 1852, 1858–61, and 1862–64.
 He served as the Minister of Foreign Affairs during Carl Edvard Rotwitt's ministry.
-After Rotwitt's death on February 8, 1860, he served as council president until a new government was formed.
+After Rotwitt's death on 8 February 1860, he served as council president until a new government was formed.

 Family

 Carl baron Blixen was married two times.
 First in 1842 with Gustafva Charlotta Adelaide Sofia Ankarcrona (1821-1890) with whom he had two children, a son Frederik Theodor Hans Anna Wolfgang Christian Blixen-Finecke (1847-1919) and a daughter Charlotta Antoinette Louise Ulrikka Blixen-Finecke (1845-1928).

 They divorced and in 1854 he married Princess Auguste Sophie Friederike of Hesse-Kassel, daughter of Prince William of Hesse-Kassel and Princess Charlotte of Denmark.
-The couple had two sons.
+The couple had two sons, Wilhelm Carl Ferdinand Christian von Blixen-Finecke and Wilhelm Carl Anna Otto Gunnar Axel von Blixen-Finecke.

 His grandsons by his son Frederik were the Swedish nobleman Bror von Blixen-Finecke, and equestrian Hans von Blixen-Finecke.